srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

     You will be given detailed instructions for using the Azure CLI tools during the labs in this course, but if you want more information now, see [Get started with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest)

-#### Task 4: Install Python 3.8
+#### Task 4: Install Python 3.9

-You will be using Python 3.8 in support of IoT Edge and Docker.
+You will be using Python 3.9 in support of IoT Edge and Docker.

 1. In your Web browser, navigate to [https://www.python.org/downloads/](https://www.python.org/downloads/)

-1. Under "Looking for a specific release?", to the right of Python 3.8.3, click **Download**.

-1. On the Python 3.8.3 page, scroll down to the Files section of the page.

-1. Under Files, select the installer file that is appropriate for your Operating System.
+1. On the Python download page, select the installer file that is appropriate for your Operating System.

 1. When prompted, select the option to run the installer

-1. On the Install Python 3.8.3 dialog, click **Add Python 3.8 to PATH**.
+1. On the Install Python  dialog, click **Add Python 3.9 to PATH**.

 1. Click **Install Now**.